simov/styler/README.md

 # Styler / Chrome Extension

-Styler lets you inject `.css` and `.js` files into the web sites you visit
+Styler lets you inject `.css` and `.js` files into web sites you visit

 ## Install

 1. Pull this repository
 2. Navigate to `chrome://extensions`
+3. Make sure that the `Developer mode` checkbox in the top right corner is checked
-3. Click on the `Load unpacked extension ...` button and select the folder where you downloaded the repository
+4. Click on the `Load unpacked extension ...` button and select the folder where you downloaded this repository

 ## Configuration